nftchance/mev/README.md

-# MEV Bot
+# 🥵 MEV

-This repository contains the MEV bot that has been evolved throughout the years.
-This is a culmination of the strategies that I have been able to reverse engineer from previous actors.

-> Note:
-> In several places in this repository the supply of additional data is required than is simply needed.
-This is done to prevent loss of funds and maintain safe procedures as the highest priority.
-No amount of returns can offset the unexpectedly massive loss.
+This repository contains a Typescript-based "process-parallel" MEV bot that has been evolved throughout the years.
+What this means, is that instead of creating new scripts and collectors for each of your strategies you can simply reuse the streams of data that already exist.
+Instead of needing a new `block` collector for every single strategy you run within the EVM ecosystem you can simply reuse a constant feed from one RPC endpoint.
+By doing this your RPC interactions remain far more managable and you are less limited by scale and throughput.

+Inspired by [Artemis](https://github.com/paradigmxyz/artemis) developed by Paradigm the key pieces of this engine can be broken down into:

+-   Collectors: Streams of data that consume and forward onchain and offchain events/triggers.
+-   Executors: Actions taken when an event is received such as logging, discord message forwarding, mempool entry / general transaction execution.
+-   Strategies: Created by combining Collectors and Executors a Strategy coordinates the request and response from each piece of the consumer.

 ## Getting Started

+> [!NOTE]
+> When using the bot you will want to create a playground that contains all the individual pieces of your strategies, this repository contains the core engine that is needed to get you up and running.
+There are no default strategies included at this time.
+However, you can see an example of implementation at `src/core/strategies/block.log.ts`.

 To get started, we will use `pnpm` to install the dependencies and run the bot.